A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Further generalizations and applications

 \begin{thm} For all $j,k \geq 1$ and $m\geq 0$, we have

 and for all $1 \leq j \leq k$ and $m\geq 0$, we have

 \end{thm}

 Before proving Theorem ~\ref{thm:simplify}, we first introduce a generalization of Dyck paths and prove a useful lemma.
 Consider paths in $\mathbb{Z}^2$ from $(0,0)$ to $(2n-r, r)$, consisting of $n$ up steps $(1,1)$ and $n-r$ down steps $(1,-1)$, that never pass below the horizontal axis.
 Denote by $D^{(r)}_{n,k}$ the set of words on the alphabet $\{U, D \}$ corresponding to such paths with exactly $k$ $UD$-factors.
-As shown by Callan and Schulte ~\cite{callan}, $N_{n, k}^{(r)}$ is the cardinality of $D^{(r)}_{n,k}$.
+In~\cite{callan}, Callan describes a proof by Schulte showing that $N_{n, k}^{(r)}$ is the cardinality of $D^{(r)}_{n,k}$.

 For $\omega, \nu \in D^{(r)}_{n,k}$, let us write $\omega \sim \nu$ if the words $U \omega$ and $U \nu$ are cyclic shifts of each other.
 The relation $\sim$ is an equivalence relation on $D^{(r)}_{n,k}$, and we denote the set of its equivalence classes by $\tilde{D}^{(r)}_{n,k}$.
 For $[\omega] \in \tilde{D}^{(r)}_{n,k}$, let $\ord[\omega]$ be the number of distinct elements of $D^{(r)}_{n,k}$ contained within the equivalence class $[\omega]$.